edcsdev/c-sharp-style-guide/codingstyle.md

-# The Official raywenderlich.com C# Style Guide
+# The Official Ed CS Development C# Style Guide

-This style guide is different from other you may see, because the focus is centered on readability for print and the web.
-We created this style guide to keep the code in our tutorials consistent.
+This style guidewas taken mostly from raywanderlich and is different from others you may see, because the focus is centered on readability for print and the web.
+They created this style guide to keep the code in our tutorials consistent.

-Our overarching goals are **conciseness**, **readability** and **simplicity**.
+The overarching goals are **conciseness**, **readability** and **simplicity**.
 Also, this guide is written to keep **Unity** in mind.

 ## Inspiration